raunelgarcia/front-end-framework/README.md

 Step 2: Install Appium

 Install Appium globally using npm (Node Package Manager).
 Open your terminal or command prompt and run the following command:

 `npm install -g appium`

 Step 3: Install Appium Dependencies

 Appium has specific dependencies for different mobile development platforms.
 Install the necessary dependencies based on the platform you want to automate tests for.
+In the next lines you will install this different dependencies.

 ### Android
 Install Android Studio following the instructions on https://developer.android.com/studio/install.
-Set up `ANDROID_HOME` and `JAVA_HOME` environment variables correctly.
+Set up `ANDROID_HOME` and `JAVA_HOME` environment variables correctly in user variables.

 Step 4: Set Up Emulators or Physical Devices

+Create a new project, select "No activity" option and follow the default configuration.
+Once you have Android Studio configured, go to *Languages & Frameworks* > *Android SDK*, select *Android SDK Command-line Tools* and apply changes.
-Use Virtual Device Manager tool from Android Studio to start a customized Android emulator
+Use Virtual Device Manager tool from Android Studio to start a customized Android emulator.

 Step 5: Start Appium Server

 Run on terminal the command: `appium` to start appium server

 ### IDE Configuration Steps
-Clone the Repository:
+Create a new folder and clone the Repository:

 `git clone https://github.com/raunelgarcia/mobile-framework.git`